 Afterall, we use emails to share our financial information with our accountants, manage online money transfer services like PayPal, and even use it to create all of our social media accounts.
 In a sense, our personal lives are linked to our email addresses.

-Despite being such a major part of our life and the fact that 320 billion people are expected to be using it by 2021, email remains as one of the least secure means of communication.
+Despite being such a major part of our life and the fact that approximately 320 billion people are using it, email remains as one of the least secure means of communication.
 Believe it or not, email technology is still based on protocols that can’t cope up with modern online security threats.